saltyorg/docs/docs/reference/accounts.md

   subdomain: login
 ```

-`authelia:master` - Is this the master machine in a split feeder/media setup?
+`master` - Is this the master machine in a split feeder/media setup?

-`authelia:subdomain` - subdomain for the Authelia login page
+`subdomain` - subdomain for the Authelia login page

 Default is `login`.